Things To Do In Athens, Greece

 Acropolis in Athens, Greece

-There was a time when people lived atop the Acropolis, but in 510 BC it was ruled to dedicate the area to the Greek gods.
+There was a time when people lived atop the Acropolis, but in 510 BC, it was ruled that the area be dedicated to the Greek gods.

-In 480 BC Persians captured and destroyed all the structures on the Acropolis.
-It lay in ruins.
+In 480 BC, the Persians captured and destroyed all the structures on the Acropolis, leaving it in ruins.

 In the mid-5th century, the statesman Perikles persuaded the Athenians to rebuild the temples on the Acropolis on a grand scale.
-It is during the second half of the 5th century B.C. that construction took place for the most famous buildings on the Acropolis; including The Parthenon and the Temple of Athena Nike.
+During the second half of the 5th century B.C., construction took place for the most famous buildings on the Acropolis, including The Parthenon and the Temple of Athena Nike.

 You can also visit the beautiful Acropolis Museum to see over 4,000 artifacts.